Language: EN

 When to use a List

-The main use of LISTS is working with them.
-It is your favorite collection to work with collections.
+The main use of lists is to work with them.
+It is your favorite collection for working with collections.

-A LISTA has all the functionalities of an ARRAY in addition to allowing you to add and remove objects.
+A list has all the functionalities of an array in addition to allowing the addition and removal of objects.
 Therefore, they are much more powerful and versatile.

 When not to use them?
-In general, it is convenient to avoid them for returning collections between functions.
-For that, it is better to use a ARRAY of fixed length.
+In general, it is advisable to avoid them for returning collections between functions.
+For that, it is better to use a fixed-length array.

 List examples in different languages